Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `COMPLETION`

-* You can hit his feet to make him fall (get away from where he falls!).
-This makes his head reachable with your attacks, but while staying on ground level it makes it easier to get hit by his attacks.
+You can hit his feet to make him fall (get away from where he falls!).
+This makes his head reachable with your attacks but be aware that staying on the ground makes it easy to be targeted by his attacks.

-* The other option is to stand in the upper part of the arena, and make him come closer to the gas leaks.
+You can also get on the upper part of the arena and make him come closer to the gas leaks.
 When close, light them up with any attack from the Pumpkin King Costume for a good amount of damage.
-The gas leaks wiull reappear after a while.
+The gas leaks will reappear after a while.

-* If you hear him growling, he's about to throw stuff at you.
-You can avoid it by dodging at a good distance or going up and down the arena will make him stop the attack.
-* If you're in the upper arena, he'll try to smack you when close.
-This can be dodged, but it requires a really close timing.
-You could instead drop down the arena or keep a distance from him as fast as possible.
+He always makes a sound when ready to attack.
+If he's close, he'll try to smack you.
+It requires a precise dodge timing to dodge it, but you can also try to walk away from him if he tries.
+Another attack is him throwing up objects at you.
+It's sort of difficult to dodge this one because of how fast they'll fly at you.
+You'll have more possibility to dodge its attack the further away you're from him.
+You can also drop down the arena or get in the upper floor to make him stop the attack while he's executing it.

-* After the fight, you'll transition into a dance sequence.
+After the fight, you'll transition into a dance sequence.
 This one is the hardest in the game, and anytime you miss a button you'll lose health.
 The last parts in the dance are hard to do correctly, so they'll most likely cost you some health.
 As long as you have enough health to go through this, you'll be fine.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248701.png">